tewarig/tewarig/README.md

 - write a few good blogs (p2)
 - build some cool stuff (p1)
 - foucs on physical fitness (p0)
-- try to get into nights and weekend BuildSpace (p1)
+- “try to get into nights and weekend BuildSpace “ (p1)
 - connect with new people (this one is hard) (p1)